 Extragonadal germ cell tumors are rare and account for only a small percentage of all germ cell tumors.
 However, the true incidence of these tumors may conceivably be higher than originally thought because of failure to diagnose them properly.

 Extragonadal germ cell tumors can be benign (teratoma) or malignant.
-The latter group can be divided into seminoma and nonseminoma germ cell tumors, which include the following:
+The latter group can be divided into seminoma and nonseminoma germ cell tumors, which include:

-Extragonadal germ cell tumors occur much more commonly in males than in females [1] and are usually seen in young adults.
-They are aggressive neoplasms and can arise virtually anywhere, but typically the site of origin is in the midline (mediastinum, retroperitoneum, or pineal gland).
+Extragonadal germ cell tumors occur much more often in males than in females [1] and are usually seen in young adults.
+These aggressive neoplasms can arise virtually anywhere, but the site of origin is typically in the midline (mediastinum, retroperitoneum, or pineal gland).
 Gonadal origin should be excluded by careful testicular examination and ultrasound.
 The diagnosis can be difficult and should be considered in any patient with a poorly defined epithelial malignancy, particularly young individuals with midline masses.[2,3]

 and